← All posts

 Pricing per finalroundai.com/subscription-simple: a Free Plan, a Yearly Plan at $25 a month billed yearly, a Premium MAX Plan at $41.67 a month billed yearly, a Quarterly Plan at $83.33 a month billed quarterly, and a Monthly Plan at $150 a month for anyone who wants month-to-month flexibility.
 The annual plans are competitive.
 The monthly plan is a serious investment for someone between roles.

 The Interview Copilot feature is polarizing.
-Real-time AI suggestions during a live interview can help, but most candidates we've talked to feel uneasy using it.
-The interview is a sample of the work.
+Real-time AI suggestions during a live interview can help in the moment, but the interview is a sample of the work.
 Showing up without the skills the interview screened for ends badly later.

 Price: $25 a month billed yearly (Yearly Plan); $150 a month month-to-month Best for: Candidates focused primarily on interview practice who want the most established tool